kvvasuu/rush-pair/README.md

 Users can personalize app settings such as:
 - **Language preferences**: Switch between English or Polish language.
 - **Dark/Light mode**: Switch between dark and light themes.

+#### RushCoins System :coin:

+RushPair features a virtual currency system called **RushCoins**:

+- **Earn RushCoins**: Users can earn RushCoins through activities like daily logins or completing in-app challenges.
+- **Spend RushCoins**: RushCoins can be used to unlock special features, such as revealing a partner's identity or customizing the chat experience.

 #### Account Deletion :x: